pytorch/torchtune/docs/source/tutorials/datasets.rst

 to load in your data, whether local or on the hub.

-You can pass in a Hugging Face dataset path to the ``source`` parameter in any of our builders to specify which dataset on the hub to download.
+You can pass in a Hugging Face dataset path to the ``source`` parameter in any of our builders to specify which dataset on the hub to download or use from a local directory path.
 Additionally, all builders accept any keyword-arguments that ``load_dataset()`` supports.
 You can see a full list on Hugging Face's `documentation. <https://huggingface.co/docs/datasets/en/loading>`_